How do I check my coding notice?

-If, for example, your tax free amount is just the basic personal allowance for someone born after 5 April 1938, then you may only have received one PAYE coding notice – when you first started work.
+If, for example, your tax free amount is just the basic personal allowance, then you may only have received one PAYE coding notice – when you first started work.
 This is because if the amount of the basic personal allowance changes each year, HMRC and your employer can update your tax code automatically by reference to the code letter ‘L’, without HMRC needing to contact you.

 If your tax code is reduced or increased to take account of:

 - untaxed income, such as rents or certain savings income;

 - employment-related benefits, such as company cars or medical insurance;